 Backup Power: One of the best ways to ensure your basement doesn’t flood is to provide backup power in case of a power outage.
 The majority of power outages occur during electrical storms – when your home is most likely to become flooded.
 Installing a battery backup will help ensure the pump is working when you need it most.

-Redundant System: A redundant sump pump system provides a primary pump as well as a battery backup sump pump, which is the best protection against flooding.
+Redundant System: A redundant system provides a primary pump as well as a battery backup, which is the best protection against flooding.
 There are several emergency backup models that are on the market and, depending on your needs, might be a better choice.
-Speak with your local sump pump professional about options.
+Speak with your local plumbing professional about options.

 To request a service appointment, give us a call at 780-489-8118 or contact us online.